Highland Park Village Dallas, Texas

 Finding a Fit for Food

-Located adjacent to the existing shopping center, the addition and renovation included restaurants and office space on the second floor.
+At the heart of Highland Park Village, we underwent a renovation and expansion for a new restaurant and office space on the second floor.
 The space was not ADA compliant and needed an elevator.
 With no space for an elevator on the interior of the building, there needed to be an exterior add-on.
-The new design provides a terrace entrance that can be used for events and a clock tower that houses the new elevator connecting the two spaces.
-This space is designed with Spanish Renaissance garden courtyards, authentic architectural detailing and convenience for pedestrian access to shopping.
-The multi-level office and retail space expands the potential for additional luxury tenants. parking is provided in a below grade parking garage.
+The new design provides a terraced entrance that can be used for events and a clock tower that houses the new elevator connecting the two spaces.
+Parking was also provided in a below grade parking garage.

 See how our projects live after we leave